nhannguyen95/algorithms/additional-learning/http/http-the-definitive-guide/14-secure-http.md

-HTTPs provides a stronger scheme to secure HTTP transactions using digital cryptography.
+HTTPs provides a stronger scheme to secure HTTP transactions using digital cryptography, *data can be read only from sender and receiver*.

 HTTPs provides:
 - Server authentication (clients know who they're talking to)